 Best Grain-Free: Tiny Tiger Pate Beef & Poultry Recipes Variety Pack Grain-Free Canned Cat Food

 You may have heard cats described as “obligate carnivores,” which means they require meat to survive and thrive and don’t generally tolerate high carbohydrate diets well, Dr. Barrack explains.
-The flavors in this variety pack contain between 10 to 11 percent crude protein that should more than satisfy your cat’s natural animal instincts.
+The flavors in this variety pack contain 10 to 11 percent crude protein that should more than satisfy your cat’s natural animal instincts.
 That’s along with broth for adequate water content and added taurine, vitamins, and minerals.
-Cats do get bored with their food, so a variety pack of flavors is a smart choice as it will help you mix up their meals.
+Some cats do get bored with their food, so a variety pack of flavors is a smart choice as it will help you mix up their meals.

-With meat, fish, and broth as its first five ingredients Wellness Complete Health Turkey & Salmon Formula Grain-Free Canned Cat Food (view at Amazon) contains all the protein needed to satiate your obligate carnivore.
+With meat, fish, and broth as its first five ingredients Wellness Complete Health Turkey & Salmon Formula Grain-Free Canned Cat Food (view on Amazon) contains all the protein needed to satiate your obligate carnivore.
 The addition of taurine, antioxidants, vitamins, balanced minerals, and omega fatty acids round out the nutritional profile of this popular canned cat food.
-If you suspect your cat has developed a food allergy, Blue Buffalo Basics Limited Ingredient Diet Duck & Potato (view at Amazon) contains duck as its protein source which cats tend to tolerate better than chicken or beef.

 What to Look for in Canned Cat Food

-When buying canned cat food, you’ll want to consider how old your cat is.
+When buying canned cat food, consider how old your cat is.
 Different products are formulated especially for kittens, adult cats, or seniors.
-These various products will have different ingredients that cater to your cat’s specific nutritional needs.
+These various products will have different ingredients that cater to your cat’s specific nutritional needs at their current life stage.